openstack-archive/tripleo-docs/deploy-guide/source/features/node_specific_hieradata.rst

 Then extract the machine unique UUID for the target node with a command like::

-  openstack baremetal introspection data save NODE-ID | jq .extra.system.product.uuid | tr '[:upper:]' '[:lower:]'
+  baremetal introspection data save NODE-ID | jq .extra.system.product.uuid | tr '[:upper:]' '[:lower:]'

 where `NODE-ID` is the target node Ironic UUID.
 The value returned by the above command will be a unique and immutable machine UUID which isn't related to the